 With over 250 million players worldwide and amongst the most played recreational sports in the world, 3x3 will become a key motor for the growth of basketball in Canada and around the world.
 3x3 is simple both in rules, and the facilities utilized.
 3x3 events can be hosted virtually anywhere: in the heart of the city or in iconic locations downtown with non-stop music throughout the event.

 The 3X3 discipline is being promoted and structured by FIBA, the sport's governing body.
 Canada Basketball in working with FIBA will regulate the rules of the game, facilitate the promotion of the discipline and sanction the organization of 3x3 tournaments with the support of the Provincial Sporting Organizations.

 FIBA’s flagship competition is an annual FIBA 3X3 World Tour comprised of a series of Masters and one Final, awarding six-figure prize money.
 There are also annual Open World Championships, U18 World Championship competitions and Youth Olympic events every 4 years.

-In the lead up to the 3x3 World Tour, seven regional events will take place across the country as part of Canada Basketball’s 3x3 Canada Quest series.
+In the lead up to the FIBA 3x3 World Tour, six regional events will take place across the country as part of Canada Basketball’s 3x3 Canada Quest series.
 The winners of the elite division in each of the seven regionals, along with an additional wild card team, will qualify for the 3x3 Canada Quest Finals.
-The top two Finals teams will then qualify directly to the FIBA 3x3 World Tour in Saskatoon.
+The top two Finals teams will then qualify directly to the FIBA 3x3 World Tour in Saskatoon July 15-16, 2017.

 Think you have what it takes to go all the way?
 Or are you more looking for some casual games with friends, check out a regional event for something near you!